Edit Blog Post

 This was the number assigned to identify me.
 I didn’t bring my camera or phone on this trip as I didn’t want them to get wet, even with a dry bag.
 So, if you’re looking for photographic evidence of what I did at tubing, sorry, I didn’t take any.
 You know, plausible deniability.

 my guesthouse - about a 15 minute walk from where I was dropped off - quite easily.
 The guesthouse allowed me to check-in early.
 My first impression of Vang Vieng was the amount of Chinese and Korean signage around - usually a sign of mass tourism.
 As I was hungry, I told my friends I was going to eat.
-Just as I was tucking in to my lunch, they ambled along.
+Just as I was tucking in to my lunch at one of the ubiquitous burger/sandwich stands along the main drag, they ambled along.

 As seen during the kayaking trip.
 The scene will become far less sedate in the afternoon when the tubing contingent shows up.

 benefit, the scenery is beautiful.
 This activity has been cleaned up since 2012, when a spate of backpacker deaths led the government to close down most of the bars save four.
 They also banned the sale of other substances.
 Anyway, I was up for tubing just to see what the fuss was about.